Elevate Your Landscape with Goat Willow Plants

 - Easy to Grow: A relatively low-maintenance plant that is easy to care for.

-Frequently Asked Questions about French Pussy Willow
+Frequently Asked Questions about Goat Willow

-- How big will the French Pussy Willow get?
+How big will the Goat Willow get?

 This plant prefers moist, well-drained soil but is adaptable and can tolerate drier conditions once established.

-French Pussy Willow thrives in full sun to partial shade, needing at least 4-6 hours of sunlight daily for optimal growth and catkin production.
+Goat Willow thrives in full sun to partial shade, needing at least 4-6 hours of sunlight daily for optimal growth and catkin production.

 The best time to plant is in the spring or fall.
 During fall and winter, the plant ships bare root; in the growing season, it ships in a pot.